U-ways/Monster-Game/README.md

 #### Objective:

-Find an efficient algorithm to attack and track monsters within the game while providing the following options:
+Find an efficient algorithm to attack and track monsters from/using the `Board` Class while providing the following options:

 1. Create a monster by name.
 2. Launch an attack by name of the monster that wants to attack.